apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>signal is valid for unix signal.
+<p>Represents a valid Unix signal.
-e.g: SIGHUP
-url: ../../pkg/configuration/configmap/handler.go:allUnixSignals</p>
+Refer to the following URL for a list of all Unix signals: ../../pkg/configuration/configmap/handler.go:allUnixSignals</p>
 </td>
 </tr>
 <tr>